Saxbe fix: Challenges

 Once Congress approves a salary reduction and the nominee is confirmed, legal experts conclude that in practice it is unlikely that an appointment would be successfully challenged in the courts.
 The most likely claimant would be an individual who has been adversely affected by a discretionary decision under the nominee's authority—for example someone denied a passport.
 It is unlikely that anyone would be found to have standing to contest the appointment.
 The Supreme Court has become less solicitous of standing since retreating from the most expansive level of United States v.
 SCRAP.
 In particular, it has been unwilling to grant standing for a generalized constitutional injury other than to a plaintiff who is protected by a statute or when a statute grants standing.

 It has already proven difficult to be recognized as having standing when a fix is not used for a controversial appointment.
 The courts have dismissed suits contesting the appointments of Justice Hugo Black (Ex parte Levitt, 302 U.S. 633 (1937)) and Judge Abner Mikva (McClure v.
 Carter, 454 U.S. 1025 (1981)).
-Black and Mikva were members of Congress (Black of the Senate, Mikva of the House of Representatives) prior to appointment were appointed without a Saxbe fix.
+Black and Mikva were members of Congress (Black of the Senate, Mikva of the House of Representatives) prior to appointment and were appointed without a Saxbe fix.
 In both cases, the courts held that the plaintiff lacked standing to challenge the appointment.
 Other than these cases, most attempts to gain standing have been considered frivolous lawsuits brought by fringe groups.